 - make work-life balance easier; on average you’ll only work around 8 hours a day.
 What will you and your family do with the rest of your time?
 Apply for jobs that you’ll love in places that you’ll love to live.

-We’re biased but might we suggest you take a look at places in eastern Ontario like, Kingston, Kawartha Lakes, Cornwall, Brockville, the Bay of Quinte just to name a few of the incredible cities and towns in the region.
+We’re biased but might we suggest you take a look at some of the best places to live in Ontario like: Kingston (we've written about jobs in Kingston before), Kawartha Lakes, Cornwall, Brockville, the Bay of Quinte just to name a few of the incredible cities and towns in the region.

 Ontario East is a triple threat for job seekers: with many job opportunities, skills training programs, and some of the highest quality of life in the country.
 Prioritize quality of life and Ontario East when you re-enter the workforce.